 Some auto manufacturers have begun to take sunroof safety into their own hands by using special laminated safety glass in their sunroofs.
 One of those manufacturers is Volvo and some Ford products.
 Hyundai has even developed what they believe is the first official sunroof airbag.
 In addition, researchers at the National Highway Traffic Safety Administration are creating new tests to test the safety of sunroofs, a sign that potential government regulations are looming.

 While some critics say that the need for more auto regulations isn’t necessary – safety experts disagree.
 In 2014, the NHTSA required automakers to begin making backup cameras standard on all cars and light trucks.
 This regulation occurred after they realized that 210 fatalities a year could be prevented with such technology.
 Safety experts argue that by the same standard, sunroof safety regulations should be implemented and these top 3 mechanical failures that cause car accidents need to be addressed as well for best results.

 If you’ve been thrown from your vehicle’s sunroof during an accident, it is important to speak to an experienced attorney immediately.
 Your lawyer will be able to review your case and determine who the responsible parties are.
 If the car or vehicle manufacturer is to blame, then you may be able to file a lawsuit against them for their negligence.
-At the Rector Law Firm, our Colorado Springs car accident attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
+At Rector Stuzynski LLC, our Colorado car accident lawyers have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.